mlabs-haskell/ogmios-datum-cache/README.md

   "version": "1.0",
   "servicename": "ogmios-datum-cache",
   "type": "jsonwsp/response",
-  "reflection": {"meta": "this object will be mirrored under 'reflection' field in a response to this request"}
+  "reflection": "this string will be mirrored under 'reflection' field in a response to this request" }
-}

 ```